About me

 Platforms #

-On daily basis, I run macOS.
+On a daily basis, I run macOS.
 Professionally, I have been using Windows machines.

 To stay in the Linux loop, I run Ubuntu (formerly Fedora) on my vintage MacBook Air and Debian on my Raspberry Pi1 4B.